 Cognitive and developmental advantages of bilingualism, again, supported by decades of research, include but are not limited to:

 Verbal intelligence and auditory discrimination.

 The ability to switch quickly between different paradigms and cultural contexts.

 Facility in handling novel situations and adopting original approaches to problem solving.

 The ability to ignore irrelevant or misleading information and, thus, navigate complex situations.

 Bilinguals are also better at dealing with abstract information.
 There may be a tacit realization of arbitrary nature of the words that signify the same objects in (their) different languages.
 On this theme, bilinguals (age-appropriately, of course) are able to reflect on their own experience as language users.
 They become fearless meta-linguists.
 Unlike monolinguals—who (linguistically speaking) are like fish that do not realize they swim in water—bilinguals know, first hand, the differences and commonalities that exist between languages.
 Their knowledge of the grammatical rules of their own languages is powerfully consolidated and their potential to acquire a third or fourth language is enhanced.

 As bilinguals grow into adulthood, they are able to recognize and appreciate the fact that a given language always carries with it particular ways of thinking and certain, inextricable cultural assumptions.
 This is, perhaps, the most important gift of all… Bilingual students obtain the hard-to-pin-down but priceless, attribute of increased inter- and intra-cultural understanding.
 The significance of cross-cultural communication for young people who aspire to making a difference in their world is not obscure.

-Learn more about the bilingual brain by downloading the article “Structural plasticity in the bilingual brain” (PDF).
+Learn more about the bilingual brain by downloading the articles “Structural plasticity in the bilingual brain” and "Second-Language Acquisition and Bilingualism at an Early Age and the Impact on Early Cognitive Development" (PDF).